pranav-sekhar/Smart-Guide-Specs/README.md

 # Smart-Guide-Specs
- A Smart Specs for visually impaired users to detect objects and actions in surroundings.
+Smart Specs for visually impaired users to detect objects and actions in surroundings.